 Location of Classroom Sessions and On-Cycle Training

-- All classroom sessions are scheduled at Manchester Community College (MCC).
+- All classroom sessions are scheduled at Manchester Community College.
 Be sure to check the room location on the confirmation letter that will be mailed to you after you have been enrolled in your course, and allow enough time to find your classroom when you arrive on campus.

-- The on-cycle sessions are held at one of two Manchester locations: on the MCC campus (Parking Lot A) or at the commuter parking lot near the Buckland Hills Mall.
+- The on-cycle sessions are held at one of two Manchester locations: on the MCC campus (Parking Lot A) or at the commuter parking lot near the the Shoppes at Buckland Hills.

 - The location of your on-cycle sessions will be noted on your confirmation letter, and will also be announced during the first classroom session at MCC.
 Maps and directions will be mailed to you with your confirmation letter.